 The greatest potential for conflict between you and other traffic is at intersections.
 An intersection can be in the middle of an urban area or at a driveway on a residential street anywhere traffic may cross your path of travel.
-Over one-half of motorcycle/car crashes are caused by drivers entering a rider's right-of-way.
+Over one-half of motorcycle/car crashes are caused by drivers violating a rider's right-of-way.
 Cars that turn left in front of you, including cars turning left from the lane on your right, and cars on side streets that pull into your lane, are the biggest dangers.
-Your use of SEE at intersections is critical.
+Your use of SEE at intersections for added time end space is critical.